xentara/xentara-template-driver-full/README.md

 - The data type of the value is configurable in the [model.json](https://docs.xentara.io/xentara/xentara_model_file.html) file.
 - The input and output values are handled entirely separately.
-A written output value is not reflected in the input value until it has been read back from the I/O component by the batch transaction.
+A written output value is not reflected in the input value until it has been read back from the I/O component by the I/O transaction.
 This is necessary because the I/O component might reject or modify the written value.
-- The value of the output is not sent to the I/O component directly when it is written, but placed in a queue to be written by the batch transaction.
+- The value of the output is not sent to the I/O component directly when it is written, but placed in a queue to be written by the I/O transaction.
 - The output inherits [Xentara attributes](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_attributes)
-  for update time, [quality](https://docs.xentara.io/xentara/xentara_quality.html) and error code from the batch transaction, and shares them with all other skill data points belonging to the same batch transaction.
+  for update time, [quality](https://docs.xentara.io/xentara/xentara_quality.html) and error code from the I/O transaction, and shares them with all other skill data points belonging to the same I/O transaction.
 - The output publishes [Xentara events](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_events) to signal if a new value was written, or if a write error occurred.